 How to check if your Bluetooth device supports LDAC?

 Apple’s macOS and iOS don’t support LDAC/LHDC Codecs.
 So even, if you’re using LDAC compatible headphones with them, then it will start using AAC.
-Even, Windows 10 and Ubuntu has not any option to change Bluetooth codec.
-Fortunately, many Android smartphones allow you to tweak Bluetooth codec.
+Even, Windows 10/11 and Ubuntu don’t have an option to change Bluetooth codec.
+Fortunately, many Android smartphones allow you to tweak Bluetooth codecs.
 And, here’s how to set Android to use LDAC codec.

 Activate LDAC on Android

 Since, Android 8.0, Android OS does support LDAC/LHDC.
 So, In order to archive the best possible streaming rate through LDAC, we need to enable it from developer options.
 First, make sure Bluetooth is enabled.